 Indiantown Pedestrian Accident Lawyer

 When a pedestrian is hurt or killed due to another motorist’s negligence, the victim or their family can have a legal claim for compensation against the at-fault party.
 An Indiantown pedestrian accident lawyer could help you understand your rights to financial recovery if you were hit and injured by a motorist.
-Get in touch with a personal injury attorney at Domnick Cunningham & Whalen today to discuss what legal options may be available to you to move forward with your recovery.
+Get in touch with a personal injury attorney at Domnick Cunningham & Yaffa today to discuss what legal options may be available to you to move forward with your recovery.

 Common Factors and Injuries Causing a Hit While Walking Incident